 Consciousness may be lost for a brief time, rarely for more than 15 minutes.
 Some people may not realize they have had a concussion.

 Postconcussion syndrome refers to certain symptoms that sometimes occur for up to a few weeks after a concussion.
-These symptoms may include the following:
+These symptoms include one or more of the following:

 Postconcussion syndrome symptoms are common during the week after concussion and commonly resolve during the second week.
 However, sometimes, symptoms persist for months or, rarely, years.
 People who have had a concussion also seem to be more susceptible to another one, particularly if the new injury occurs before symptoms from the previous concussion have completely gone away.